Hybris95/CoProxy_LH/README.md

 - Locks the Login server while a Game client is connected.
 - Exposes connection events used by the UI to show green/red status indicators.

-This project includes a basic, pass-through protocol handler (`ConquerClassicLordsHandler`) implementing `IConquerProtocolHandler`.
-You can extend it to parse and modify packets for specific versions or flavors.
+This project includes an extended protocol handler (`ConquerClassicLordsHandler`) implementing `IConquerProtocolHandler` with:
+- Blowfish-based encryption hooks for client→server payloads (header stays clear-text).
+- Basic Conquer packet parsing (Little Endian header [Length, Type], optional `"TQServer"`/`"TQClient"` footer).
+- Automatic session reconnection logic (backoff and cipher resync on decrypt/parse failures).

 ## Table of contents

 - Prerequisites
 - Build and run
 - How it works
+- Encryption (Blowfish)
+- Automatic reconnection
 - Adding a new protocol handler
 - Configuration and UX
 - Limitations and notes